atpsoft/atpsoft.github.io/_pages/about.md

 We are a small development shop started by two brothers.
 We are lifelong software developers, but relatively new to our latest area of focus: mobile app development.
 We like to build quality software that is both easy to use and highly customizable - a combination that can be challenging to pull off.

-Our first app is a todo list app for iOS: <a href="http://jadetasks.com">Jade Tasks</a>.
+Our first app is a to-do list app for iOS: <a href="http://jadetasks.com">Jade Tasks</a>.
 It's a labor of love that we use ourselves every day.

 <!--
 No Test [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.